keycloak/keycloak-community/design/authorization-handler.md

 **Note**: We need community feedback on what the best path would be, and if we decide to go with the authorization handler, it would also be great to get a better name for it.

-## The Authorization Handler
+## The Client Authorization Handler

 A new type of entity will be created in Keycloak that will allow users to configure the behaviour of Static, Dynamic Scopes and RAR in a composable way.

-The AuthorizationHandler will be a composite structure consisting of the following pluggable components:
+The ClientAuthorizationHandler will be a composite structure consisting of the following pluggable components:

-* The AuthorizationContext initiator
+* The ClientAuthorizationContext initiator
 * A Compliance processor
 * A consent screen enhancer / builder
 * Configured Protocol Mappers.

-### AuthorizationContext initiator
+### ClientAuthorizationContext initiator

+In the text below, when it mentions "Initial Authorization-Endpoint request", it is assumed that it can be any of these "initial request" type f orequests.
+It won't be mentioned again in the further text for the sake of simplicity.

 At the initial step, the authorization data sent by the client can be retrieved from the initial OIDC Authorization-Endpoint request (or Token-Request in the use-cases like CIBA or OAuth2 resource-owner-password-credentials grant).
 This retrieved data will be referred to as AuthorizationRequest, which means the initial request to Keycloak to start the authentication process.

+**NOTE**: The text above mentions "initial OIDC Authorization-Endpoint request".
+This is the initial request in the default OAuth2/OIDC Authorization-code flow.
+However various grants and specifications related to OAuth2 and OpenID Connect allows that initial request is sent in different ways.
+For example BackchannelAuthenticationEndpoint in case of CIBA, Pushed-Authorization-Request endpoint in case of PAR, DeviceEndpoint in case of OAuth2 Device
+Grant or TokenEndpoint in case of OAuth2 Resource-Owner-Password-Credentials Grant.
+All those endpoints are entry point for particular authentication use-case and they can accept `scope` or `authorization_details` parameters.

-**NOTE: This design consider just OpenID Connect specification for now (Dynamic scopes and RAR will be OIDC specific when SAML would still only the support for default client scopes as it has today in Keycloak 15 or earlier)**
+SAML, on the other hand, would still only the support the default client scopes as it does today in Keycloak 15 or earlier.

+Additionally to everything said above, the `AuthorizationDetails` object will be validated at the beginning of the request, just like Scopes are validated currently in Keycloak by `AuthorizationEndpointChecker.checkValidScope()`.

 ### How to parse authorization data